Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

             validActions.Add(actionInstance);
         }

-        // Randomly select an action, generate a random parameter for it, and simulate the appropriate inputs var chosenAction = validActions[UnityEngine.Random.Range(0, validActions.Count)];
+        // Randomly select an action and a random parameter for it, then simulate the appropriate inputs var chosenAction = validActions[UnityEngine.Random.Range(0, validActions.Count)];
         var actionParam = chosenAction.BaseAction.ParameterRange.RandomSample();
         foreach (RGActionInput input in chosenAction.GetInputs(actionParam))